w3f/Grants-Program/applications/ismp.md

 ## Project Overview :page_facing_up:

 ### Overview
-The Interoperable State Machine Protocol, or ISMP for short, is the product of our [research](https://research.polytope.technology/state-(machine)-proofs) in to state proofs.
+The Interoperable State Machine Protocol, or ISMP for short, is the product of our [research](https://research.polytope.technology/state-(machine)-proofs) into state proofs.
 We show that state-proof based interoperability is possible and more efficient as the messages no longer need to be routed through the relay chain and can be exchanged independent of it, while still maintaining the same level of trustlessness and security.
 This protocol allows not just for messaging but also [state reads of other parachains](https://github.com/paritytech/polkadot/issues/5087) in a trustless and secure manner.

 Unfortunately, Parachain-to-Parachain communication today relies on the relay chain for message routing.
 This is highly inefficient and relieving the relay chain of this burden will allow for better Parachain throughput and scalability.
 We believe ISMP is the end-game for parachain interoperability, with the relevant ISMP modules, each parachain can send and receive messages and assets to and from other parachains which also have the ISMP modules.
 Seconded by Rob Habermeier on [twitter](https://twitter.com/rphmeier/status/1631448117634650114).